Skip to main content

 The June report again demonstrates that labor-market weakness is not evenly distributed.

-Black unemployment increased to 6.9%, more than 90 percent higher than the White unemployment rate of 3.6%.
-Other groups performed better:
+Black unemployment was unchanged from last month's 6.6%, still more than 90 percent higher than the White unemployment rate of 3.6%

 These differences represent millions of households experiencing very different economic realities despite living in the same national economy.
 While unemployment changed only modestly for most demographic groups between March and June, Black workers continue to experience substantially higher unemployment than virtually every other major labor-market group.